Autumn 2022 Alumni

 She enjoys illustrating intricately detailed scenes, bursting with patterns, textures and an abundance of botanical elements, designed to enchant and fascinate younger audiences.

-Through her own love of reading since childhood, and her strong belief in the importance of raising children as readers, Reyhana’s career naturally gravitated towards book design, and she has worked with a number of independent publishers and self-published authors, both in the UK and internationally.
-Whilst she has designed a wide range of books, from adult non-fiction to YA, she finds children’s picture books a wonderfully creative challenge and an absolute delight to work on.
+Through her own love of reading since childhood, and her strong belief in the importance of raising children as readers, Reyhana’s career naturally gravitated towards book design.
+She has worked with a number of independent publishers and self-published authors, both in the UK and internationally.
+Whilst she has designed a wide range of books from adult non-fiction to YA, she finds children’s picture books a wonderfully creative challenge and an absolute delight to work on.

 In addition to illustration and design, Reyhana has written and developed activity books and recipe books for children, and hopes to publish her own picture books in the future, having written a handful of stories drawing on her upbringing, life experiences, and interests.